When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Signs your baby has gas, and how to treat it.

-Does your baby start to fuss after feeding?
-Do they keep crying despite efforts to settle them?
-If so, you could be dealing with gas.
+Does your baby start to fuss right after feeding?
+Do they keep crying despite your best efforts to settle them?
+If so, you are likely dealing with a gassy baby.

 Key Takeaways